3liz/lizmap-documentation/source/publish/lizmap_plugin/dataviz.rst

    :scale: 80%

 **3**:
 This table contains all the layers you have configured to be able to show statistics in your Lizmap project.
 All details about the configuration are shown in this table.
-You have to use it if you want to remove a layer, you will need to click on a line of the table then click on the button **remove a layer** at the bottom on the panel.
+You have to use it if you want to remove a layer, you will need to click on a line of the table then click on the button |remove_layer| at the bottom on the panel.

 **4**:
 To add a graph, you have to configure it in this part of the panel.